ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 The grain of the table is a calendar day.

 Information on the Enterprise Dimensional Model can be found in the [handbook](https://about.gitlab.com/handbook/business-ops/data-team/platform/edw/)

 {% enddocs %}

+{% docs dim_dr_partner_engagement %}
+Model to identify the type of business engagement relationship a Partner has with GitLab.

+{% enddocs %}